 It should be remembered that not only will you be diversifying your job role and career pathway, but you can also embark on a journey which will be hugely rewarding both for you and your clients.
 As you can imagine disabled clients’ goals will differ greatly to your usual clients with emphasis focussing much more on maximising limited function and independence.
 Seemingly small advances in the gym will see huge lifestyle improvements for disabled clients in their home and social/work life and being a part of that is priceless.

-If you are interested in working with disabled clients and want more information on the courses available.
-Please contact tutor support on 0845 257 8571.
+If you are interested in working with disabled clients and want more information on the personal trainer certification for disablity courses available, please contact our enrolments team on 0207 2929 140.